roblaing/swipl-webapp-howto/README.md

 :- http_handler(root(.), http_reply_from_files('.', []), [prefix]).
 ```

-Borrowing [The Zen of Python](https://www.python.org/dev/peps/pep-0020/) rule 2 &mdash; Explicit is better than implicit &mash;
+Borrowing [The Zen of Python](https://www.python.org/dev/peps/pep-0020/) rule 2 &mdash; Explicit is better than implicit &mdash;
 I've expanded that because it took my a while to figure out how to write handlers for html files other than index.html.

 ```prolog